The Last King of Scotland: Development and inspiration

 Drawing on his twenty years of living in Africa and his background as a journalist, Foden researched the events surrounding Amin's rise to power and downfall.
 He interviewed many of those who watched and participated in Amin's eight-year reign and evokes the form of a memoir by inserting fictional newspaper articles and journal entries, along with actual events.

-In a 1998 interview with the online magazine Boldtype, Foden said he based parts of Garrigan's character on an associate of Amin's named Bob Astles.
+In a 1998 interview with the online magazine Boldtype, Foden said he based parts of Garrigan's character on a real associate of Amin's named Bob Astles.
 As a British soldier who worked his way into Amin's favour, Astles was much more "proactive" than Garrigan, according to Foden, and he paid the price by spending six and a half years in a Ugandan jail after the fall of his protector.

 Astles compromised himself by his direct association with Amin's security forces.
 While Amin was in power, Astles was alternately either favoured or punished; he was imprisoned and tortured on at least one occasion.
 Foden drew in part on a lengthy interview with Astles in The Times by the journalist Paul Vallely, who spoke to Astles in a Ugandan jail after smuggling a message in to Amin's henchman in a Bible.

 Another real-life figure who has been mentioned in connection with Garrigan is Scottish doctor Wilson Carswell.
 Amin's personal physician was, in fact, a Ugandan doctor called Paul D'Arbela.

 The title of the book refers to Amin's declaring himself the "King of Scotland".
 Foden claims that the book is an adaptation of William Shakespeare's Macbeth as a third-world dictator.